 prevent the emergence of other “great powers” or systems and

 to reconstitute Pax Brittanica by engaging in wars with these new rivals.
+But unless it wants to rummage in ancient history, when empires and

 warriors ruled the earth with easy violence, this unseemly imperial precedent